Atlanta Water Quality at a Glance

 Latest Testing Results

-• Testing Scope: Atlanta conducts over 150,000 water quality tests annually, including enhanced monitoring at residential sites and comprehensive source water surveillance.
+- Testing Scope: Atlanta conducts extensive water quality testing annually, including enhanced monitoring at residential sites and comprehensive source water surveillance.

-• Compliance Status: Atlanta’s water meets all federal and state drinking water standards, maintaining compliance with EPA and Georgia Environmental Protection Division regulations.
+- Compliance Status: Atlanta’s water meets all federal and state drinking water standards, maintaining compliance with EPA and Georgia Environmental Protection Division regulations as of the latest assessment period (April-June 2024).

 River-Based Water Supply

-• Chattahoochee River: Primary source (approximately 70% of supply) with intake points at multiple locations, though water quality varies seasonally with rainfall and upstream conditions.
+- Chattahoochee River: Primary source providing the majority of supply with intake points at multiple locations, though water quality varies seasonally with rainfall and upstream conditions.

-• Lake Lanier: Secondary source (approximately 30% of supply) providing additional capacity and flexibility during drought conditions.
+- Lake Lanier: Secondary source providing additional capacity and flexibility during drought conditions.

 Treatment Excellence

-• Advanced Filtration: Chattahoochee and Hemphill Water Treatment Plants employ multi-stage filtration processes including conventional treatment, ultrafiltration membranes, and disinfection.
+- Advanced Filtration: Hemphill and Chattahoochee Water Treatment Plants employ multi-stage filtration processes including conventional treatment, coagulation, sedimentation, filtration, and disinfection.

 Infrastructure Transformation

-• Capital Improvement Program: Over $2 billion invested in water system upgrades since 2000, addressing aging infrastructure, water quality, and capacity challenges.
+- Capital Improvement Program: Significant investment in water system upgrades since 2000, addressing aging infrastructure, water quality, and capacity challenges through federal consent decree requirements.

-• Water Main Replacement: Accelerated pipe replacement program targeting pre-1940 pipes and areas with histories of water main breaks or water quality concerns.
+- Water Main Replacement: Accelerated pipe replacement program targeting aging infrastructure and areas with histories of water main breaks or water quality concerns.

 Climate Resilience Planning